erramuzpe/blog/source/_posts/2015-05-28-workflows-working-correlation-and-mutual-information.markdown

 In both of them a fMRI file and a mask are needed, and for the MI calculation a variable "bins" is also needed.
 This variable is the number of states that the user wants the signals to be discretized to.

-This brings up a new problem; __how many states should we choose to discretize?__ We are working on this question and discussing whether we should introduce a measure that optimizes the number of bins/states to choose based on the principle of minimizing the information lost.
+This brings up a new problem; __how many states should we choose to discretize?__ We are working on this question and discussing whether we should introduce a measure that optimizes the number of bins/states to choose, between other fitting entropy or correlation formalisms.
 Seems like we could implement some tests to choose a proper "number of states", we will have a further debate.

 The discretization is done with the following helper function: